chalatz/excursions/pages/info/reviews.md

 reviews:
   - year: '2021'
     text: |-
+      Hi Nicholas, we loved every minute of our tour.
+It was fabulous!
+Manuel and Michael were so knowledgeable and accommodating.
+Thank you so much for all of your help in setting the tour up.<br>Susan C. (Dec 1st) Fort Smith, Arkansas, USA

       Hi Nicholas, We all agreed that Kostas and Manuel are a great team.
 Out tour was great.
 We saw many things that we wanted and Kostas added the pottery shop and Manuel took control for a coffee/coke stop.
 We will all remember the “Look Look Look” from Kostas to make sure we did not miss anything.
 Greeting to all.<br>Thanks Again, Ken, Deanna, Richard and Ann (Nov 16th) Los Angeles USA

       Hi Nicholas.
 We just arrived home and want to let you know that we had a wonderful day with Andrew.
 It is always a pleasure to have a guide that really takes interest in assuring the guests are satisfied.
 Rhodes is so beautiful...I only wish we had more time.
 I am so glad that I was able to meet you Nicholas.
 We were so very lucky that the rain stopped and we were able to have such a lovely day.
 We hope to return to Rhodes again and will certainly be in touch.
 I will also be sure to refer our agency's cruise guests to your company when they wish a private tour away from the large cruise line groups.<br>Please say hi to Andrew!, Stay well and safe!<br>Stephanie M., President, All Aboard Cruises, Inc. (Oct 20th) Miami/FL/USA